usagene/ImageSpriteBuilder/readme.md

 ## Generate Sprite
 1. Run 'node build sprite.png' from the folder where build.js locates, 'sprite.png' is the sprite name
 2. You shall see 'Sprite generated' message in the console

+## Generate sprite with scale
+The steps are same to Generate Sprite, in the 1st step, instead of calling 'node build sprite.png', you can do 'node build sprite.png 0.5'.
+The sprite image will be scaled to 50% of original size.

 ## Preview Sprite Images
 1. Open dist/index.html